aceeric/ociregistry/README.md

    ...
 ```

-Then create a configuration directory and file for each upstream that will pull from the caching pull-through registry server.
+Then create a configuration directory and file that will tell containerd to pull from the caching pull-through registry server.
 This is an example for `_default_` which indicates that **all** images should be mirrored.
 The file is `/etc/containerd/certs.d/_default/hosts.toml`.
 In this hypothetical example, the caching pull-through registry server is running on `192.168.0.49:8080`:

 ```shell
 [host."http://192.168.0.49:8080"]
   capabilities = ["pull", "resolve"] skip_verify = true
 ```

+The _resolve_ capability tells containerd that a HEAD request to the server with a manifest will return a manifest digest.
+The _pull_ capability indicates to containerd that the image can be pulled.

 ## Configuring the OCI Registry Server